 Height must be at least 14 hands high, standing barefoot, at five years of age.

-A horse’s sire and dam must be registeredwith ICAA, ApHC, ApHCC, or another Appaloosa registry approved by ICAA, or the horse must be gelded or spayed.
+A horse’s sire and dam must be registered with the ICAA, ApHC, ApHCC, or another Appaloosa registry approved by the ICAA unless gelded or spayed.